How to Comply with Puerto Rico’s Notice and Reporting Requirements

 How to File Reports with Puerto Rico to Comply with Notice and Reporting Requirements

 Puerto Rico’s Quarterly and Annual Reports can be filed electronically through their “SURI” system.
-You can find detailed instructions on the Puerto Rico website here.
+You can find detailed instructions on the Puerto Rico website here

-First, you will need to establish a username and password to submit the reports.
+You do not need to establish a username and password to submit the reports.

-- Access the SURI site at https://suri.hacienda.pr.gov/_/
+1. Access the SURI site at https://suri.hacienda.pr.gov/

-3. File your Quarterly or Annual Report
+3. File your Quarterly or Annual Sales Report.